Kofs998/Kofs998/README.md

                                                      Hi there!
 Welcome!

                                                      ##  I'm an IT Student

-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python.
-- 🥅 2025 Goals: become an AI Developer
+- 🥅 2025 Goals: become an AI Developer and improve my skills.

 <div align="center">